Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Too big to fail, yeah.

-Political actors, mayors, senators, congressmen, members of parliament all need to have their ability to block people and limit replies on Twitter removed.
+Okay, and White Ryder says, I've said it many times before, political actors, mayors, senators, congressmen, members of parliament all need to have their ability to block people and limit replies on Twitter removed.

 Their job is to work for their constituents.

-they should not be able to deny the right of reply.
+They should not be able to deny the right of reply.

 Well, they are for free speech and democracy, after all.